 Meeting at the local home range, the minutes spent preparing to step to the line were never quiet!
 Incredible, but we could always find a shooting-related topic to chat about.
 We realized that everything can be discussed, from the soles of your shooting boots to why lighting is so bad at shooting position 21.

 Years of practice went by, years of talking to professional coaches and shooters, years of reading books about sport shooting, and years of writing our own performance log finally led us to the creation of Shooting Notes.
 After three seasons of refining, improving, and perfecting it, we decided to show it to other shooters.
 In Slovenia, we sold out the first edition of Strelski zvezek in only one season and our international shooting friends persuaded us to translate it into other languages.
 Shortly after, the English version came out, followed by the German Schießheft and the Spanish Cuaderno de Tiro.
 A season later, the French Cahier de Tir was launched.
+After incredible meetings at the Tokyo 2020 Olympic and Paralympic Games, we were encouraged into preparing the Japanese version.
 We are already preparing the second editions and are very eager to share them with you.

 Along with planning, analysing, and trying to shoot a ten as many times as possible, sport shooting requires mental and physical readiness as well as the right tactics to combine everything.
 We decided to share our overall approach to shooting through Practical Pointers.
 The right balance between all these areas is a real art, and when, on the most important competition, everything comes together and all of the steps align, it’s nothing short to a masterpiece.
 We call it the Aiming Art.